Binance Market Update (2022-08-26)

 Binance

-The global cryptocurrency market cap now stands at $1.00T, down by -3.56% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.99T, down by -4.85% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include SNM, LUNC, and SNX, up by 43%, 13%, and 7%, respectively.
+Market outperformers include SNM, CFX, and BLZ, up by 71%, 7%, and 3%, respectively.

 Top stories of the day: